Click to Skip Ahead

 Many dogs need medical care and rehabilitation to be deemed adoptable.
 Unfortunately, not every dog gets to find a loving home afterward.
 Some never become adoptable, and others are too sick or injured to recover.

-While many dogs are euthanized in shelters because of the overpopulation crisis, others are euthanized because they are sick, injured, or aggressive.
-In cases of dog-fighting rings, these dogs may be too dangerous to put up for adoption.
+In cases of dog-fighting rings, the rescue dogs may be too dangerous to put up for adoption.
 In cases of severe cruelty, it may be impossible to rehabilitate some dogs enough to ever become family pets.

 Frequently Asked Questions About Dog Populations